Drexel Hazing Prevention Policy

 - Intentionally or unintentionally endangers an individual – mentally, physically or emotionally

-New!
-Drexel Hazing Prevention Policy (PDF)
+Drexel University Hazing Prevention Policy

 Pennsylvania State Hazing Policy